Oghma-Infinium/Ascensio/README.md

 ## Introduction

-Ascensio is a comprehensive visual overhaul, providing very minimal gameplay tweaks in favor of an expansive graphical package that offers custom recolors and handpicked assets for a consistent visual experience.
+Ascensio is a comprehensive visual overhaul for Skyrim Anniversary Edition, providing very minimal gameplay tweaks in favor of an expansive graphical package that offers custom recolors and handpicked assets for a consistent visual experience.

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/ascensio-1).